Mandingo (film): Critical re-evaluation

 In the years following the film's initial release, the reception of the film became more favorable.

-The Chicago Reader writer Jonathan Rosenbaum wrote in 1985 that Mandingo is "One of the most neglected and underrated Hollywood films of its era [...] it’s doubtful whether many more insightful and penetrating movies about American slavery exist."
-Movie critic Robin Wood was enthusiastic about the film, calling it "the greatest film about race ever made in Hollywood."
-The New York Times columnist Dave Kehr called it "a thinly veiled Holocaust film that spares none of its protagonists", further describing it as "Fleischer's last great crime film, in which the role of the faceless killer is played by an entire social system."
+Jonathan Rosenbaum of Chicago Reader wrote in 1985 that Mandingo is "One of the most neglected and underrated Hollywood films of its era [...] it’s doubtful whether many more insightful and penetrating movies about American slavery exist."
+Critic Robin Wood was enthusiastic about the film, calling it "the greatest film about race ever made in Hollywood."
+New York Times columnist Dave Kehr called it "a thinly veiled Holocaust film that spares none of its protagonists", further describing it as "Fleischer's last great crime film, in which the role of the faceless killer is played by an entire social system."
 The film has also been the subject of scholarly praise for its handling of race.

 In 1996, director Quentin Tarantino has cited Mandingo and Showgirls as the only two instances "in the last twenty years [that] a major studio made a full-on, gigantic, big-budget exploitation movie".
 In Tarantino's film Django Unchained (2012), the terminology of "Mandingo fighting" was inspired by the 1975 film.